Operation Forager logistics: Ship-to-shore

 While the troops could move inland under their own power, supplies could not, and had to remain on the beach until the shore party could sort them and transport became available to move them to inland dumps.
 Supplies therefore piled up on the beaches.
 On Saipan, hydrographic conditions were not conducive to a steady flow of supplies over the beaches.
 The beaches were under mortar and artillery fire for the first four days, which created further disruption as unloading activity was suspended while the shore parties sought cover.
 The appearance of the Japanese fleet caused the transports to move out to sea on each of the first three nights, and they left the area completely on the next five days and nights while they awaited the outcome of the Battle of the Philippine Sea.

 Naval beach parties marked the beaches and supervised the unloading of stores from the ships and their movement to the shoreline.
 These were under the control of the naval beachmasters.
-Each assault division had a transport group beachmaster.
-In turn, each transport group beachmaster had two transport division beachmasters, one for each assault regiment.
-Each division had a shore party that worked in cooperation with the beachmasters.
-Marine divisions were authorized to have a shore party of 98 officers and 2,781 enlisted men; that of the 2nd Marine Division was built around its pioneer battalion, whereas that of the 4th Marine Division was built around the 121st Naval Construction Battalion.
-Each regiment of the 27th Infantry Division had an engineer battalion that functioned as its shore party: the 34th, 152th and 1341st Engineer Combat battalions of the 1165th Engineer Combat Group.
+Each assault division had a transport group beachmaster, and each transport group beachmaster had two transport division beachmasters, one for each assault regiment.
+Each division had a shore party working in cooperation with the beachmasters.
+Marine divisions were authorized to have a shore party of 98 officers and 2,781 enlisted; that of the 2nd Marine Division was built around its pioneer battalion, whereas that of the 4th Marine Division was built around the 121st Naval Construction Battalion.
+Each regiment of the 27th Infantry Division had an engineer battalion functioning as its shore party: the 34th, 152nd and 1341st Engineer Combat Battalions of the 1165th Engineer Combat Group.